gopinathsjsu/team-project-brute-force/Monil_Sakhidas.md

 * Weekly Scrum Report
 * Developed backend APIs for signup and login of admin and customers, decided to just change the domain name to distinguish between admin and customers.

+## Sprint 4
+* Weekly Scrum Report
+* Developed frontend component for search and book flights.
+Learned the react-select/async library which helped me for displaying airport names with codes
+* Created backend APIs to get an effective price and create reservations.